 Student Work Experience

 Work placements provide our students with a wonderful opportunity to gain a better understanding of what goes on in a place of work.
 It allows our students to work with professional employees and to take on tasks which will allow them to work independently within a working environment.
 Students get a much better understanding of working practices and develop the knowledge, skills, and behaviours to allow them to progress further in training and education.
-Last year our students took part in a wide variety of placements ranging from farming to retail to Graphic Design.

 Feedback from previous years has pointed towards Work Experience being particularly useful in giving our students a very realistic insight in the place of work.
 Student have reported back that they particularly value the opportunity to learn how to work independently, act on their initiative, follow instructions, and take an active part in team work.
 For the school, it has played a valuable role in helping our young people to think about their own career and aspirations.

 As a school, we are very grateful to employers in this area for affording our students the opportunity to take part in work experience.
 We ask our students to find their own work placements.
 Due to cost issues, students are restricted to where they can look for work placements.
 The reason for this is that the school is now taking on all the costs associated with the necessary health and safety visits and there are no longer reciprocal arrangements with other areas.
 As a result, below are the areas where we are able to fund the compulsory checks before a student can take part in this valuable experience.